Ken Riley: College career

-NFL career
+Professional career

 After graduating from college, Riley was selected by the Bengals in the 6th round of the 1969 Common Draft.
 When Riley reported to training camp, Cincinnati head coach Paul Brown decided to convert Riley to the cornerback position, as the team had selected quarterback Greg Cook with the 5th pick of the draft and he was expected to be their quarterback of the future.
 Riley started his career with Cincinnati in its second and last year in the American Football League.
 Riley was used for kick returns as well as a defensive back.
 He made his first interception in his fifth game, doing so against the Denver Broncos off Pete Liske (throwing his only pass).
 He would have four interceptions in the closing five games for the Bengals.
 In nine starts, Riley had four interceptions while returning 14 kicks for 334 yards with two receptions for 15 yards.

 For 1970, Riley did not have an interception in his first 11 games.
-However, he broke the drought against San Diego and had four interceptions in the last three games of the year, including his first two-interception game in the season finale against the Boston Patriots in a 45-7 win.
+However, he broke the drought against San Diego and had four interceptions in the last three games of the year, including his first two-interception game in the season finale against the Boston Patriots in a 45–7 win.
 The Bengals made the playoffs that year, but Riley did not record a statistic in the loss.

 In 1971, Riley had five interceptions, which included two interceptions each against Houston and San Diego.
 For 1972, he had a pick in the opening game against the Patriots before going eight games without another one until facing Chicago.
 For his part, he had three interceptions.

 Riley had two interceptions in 1973.
 In his first five seasons, he had eighteen total interceptions.
 He would follow this up with 25 combined in his next five seasons.
 He started by having five interceptions in 1974, which included his first three-game streak of interceptions since 1971, doing so against Baltimore, Pittsburgh, and Houston.

 He improved further in 1975, rising to six interceptions that included one each in five consecutive games.
 In the game against Atlanta, he returned an interception for a touchdown, his first as a player.
-In the playoff game that year, Riley recorded an interception off Ken Stabler, but the Bengals lost to the Oakland Raiders 31-28.
+In the playoff game that year, Riley recorded an interception off Ken Stabler, but the Bengals lost to the Oakland Raiders 31–28.
 Riley did not garner a Pro Bowl selection, but he was given some press within All-Pro votes, as Associated Press and the Sporting News named him First-team All-Conference.
 UPI, AP, and Pro Football Writers named him Second-team.